nguyentrisinh/comic-site-demo/README.md

 #### 2. Are there any improvements you could make to your submission?

-- Small and decoupling components -> For example: `ComicsCarousel` component on home page, this inherits from `HomeCarousel` -> `ArrowCarousel` -> `Carousel`.
+- Small and decoupling components -> For example: `ComicsCarousel` component on home page, this inherits from `HomeCarousel` -> `ArrowCarousel` -> `Carousel`, that we can reuse them as many kinds we want

 - Development part:

     - `husky`: quality check before committing.

-    - `lint-staged`: combine with husky for checking only changed files -> this will make the process quicker.
+    - `lint-staged`: combine with `husky` for checking only changed files -> this will make the process quicker.

     - Some other eslint rules: for enhancing code quality